Piano Resources

 What can I do about mold?

-Mold invades the felt and wood inside the piano, and it can be extremely difficult to remove in older pianos where it has been allowed to flourish.
-Newer pianos are generally chemically treated, and mold invasions tend to be smaller in scale, although not always.
+Mold invades the felt and wood inside the piano.
+It can be extremely difficult to remove in older pianos where it has been allowed to flourish.
+Newer pianos are generally chemically treated, and mold invasions tend to be smaller in scale.
 In any mold invasion, the entire piano should be professionally cleaned and treated, with the action and keys removed.
-If possible, the piano should be left disassembled and placed in direct sunlight for several days to kill the remaining mold.

-When cleaning mold, I’ve found 12% hydrogen peroxide to be an optimal cleaner.
+I’ve found 12% hydrogen peroxide to be an optimal cleaner.
 I purchase 1-gallon containers of 12% peroxide.
 This peroxide is devastating to mold, but needs to be handled with gloves, safety glasses, and caution.
 In addition to being highly effective against mold, peroxide ultimately leaves behind nothing but oxygen, which makes it uniquely clean.

 Finally, consider a humidity monitor.
 This is a tiny sensor installed inside the piano, which will operate on battery power, and will set off an alarm (in the form of an email or text message) if the relative humidity clears a certain threshold (such as 50%).
 You’ll get an immediate alert if there’s the potential for mold to grow inside the cabinet, and can correct it quickly.
 Most likely, this would happen if the dehumidifier were unplugged.